codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start.md

   Update the image for the `codefresh-guestbook` application to trigger a rollout.

 ### Trigger/create a Delivery Pipeline
-> Supported in hybrid environments.
+> Available for hybrid deployments.

 1. [Trigger the Hello World example pipeline]({{site.baseurl}}/docs/getting-started/quick-start/hello-world)
   Configure the Git event to trigger the demo pipeline.